junohamburg/kirby-visual-block-selector/README.md

 # Kirby Visual Block Selector

 This plugin for Kirby 3 replaces the block selector with a customized version that displays a preview image for each block.
-If no image is provided, the block icon is displayed.

 ![Visual block selector](https://github.com/junohamburg/kirby-visual-block-selector/assets/77532479/520481ea-08db-4620-8aa6-8f88cc4ec595)